The Muslim Council of Britain extends its wishes to all for a peaceful and blessed month of Ramadan.

 - Check on others in the community who may be at greater risk, and keep an eye on children to ensure they are having a safe and healthy Ramadan

-As we enter the last ten nights of Ramadan, it is important to look after your health and others around you, so you can maximise your time for prayers and spiritual renewal.
+As Ramadan falls during the summer months, it is important to look after your health and others around you, so you can maximise your time for prayers and spiritual renewal.
 Remember to stay hydrated!

 Here we offer facts, figures and features on how British Muslims mark this blessed month, which culminates in the festival Eid al-Fitr.

 Did you know this year fasting will be for 19 hours?
 Find out how Ramadan is marked in Britain today.